hongyue17/data_analysis_portfolio/README.md

 **Status:** Successfully completed in January 2024.

 ### Python, Big Data Analytics, and Image Recognition Training Program
 **Description:** This 400-hour training program provided a solid foundation in Python programming, web scraping, MySQL, and OpenCV, with a strong emphasis on comprehensive data analytics from data collection to visualisation.
 It offered hands-on experience in image recognition, real-time analytics, and data visualisation using tools like Tableau and Power BI.
-This intensive technical training equipped me with a strong foundation before pursuing my master’s studies.
 **Status:** Successfully completed in June 2023.

 ### Spatial Big Data Analysis: An Introduction to GIS